 Bec has been working and volunteering with Hear For You in various roles since 2013, helping teenagers with hearing loss to build their confidence and develop skills to thrive in a hearing world.

 Bec also assists her dad, Andrew Stewart, in his company Hearing Connections as the Communications Officer.
 Bec has a talent for writing about the struggles that can come with hearing loss, and recently started a blog to provide a resource for people to learn more about the challenges navigated by deaf or hearing impaired people living in a hearing world.

-For the last 5 years Simone has regularly travelled to Samoa as part of a team providing volunteer audiology services to children.
 In her free time outside of work Simone enjoys the company of friends and family, travel, and exploring the vibrant food, visual arts, and cultural offerings within her home city of Sydney.